scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 A typical grocery retailer offers consumers thousands of promotions every week
 to attract more consumers and thus improve their economic performance [TTR16]_.
-The studies by Walters and Jamil (2002, 2003) of [WJ02]_ and [WJ03]_ found that about 39% of all items purchased during a grocery shopping were weekly specials and promotions, and about 30% of consumers surveyed were very sensitive to product prices, buying more promotional items than regular ones.
+The studies by Walters and Jamil (2002, 2003) ([WJ02]_ and [WJ03]_) report that about 39% of all items purchased during a grocery shopping are weekly specials, and about 30% of consumers surveyed are very sensitive to the product prices, buying more promotional items than regular ones.
-With the recent expansion of machine learning methods, including deep learning, it seems appropriate to develop a series of methods that allow retailers to offer consumers attractive and cost-effective shopping baskets, as well as to propose consumers tools to create smart personalized weekly shopping lists based on historical purchases, known preferences, and specials available in local stores.
+With the recent expansion of machine learning methods, including deep learning, it seems appropriate to develop a series of methods that allow retailers to offer consumers attractive and cost-effective shopping baskets, as well as to propose consumers tools to create smart personalized weekly shopping lists based on historical purchases, known preferences, and weekly specials available in local stores.

 A grocery list is an integral part of the shopping experience for many consumers.
-The lists serve, for example, as a reminder, a budgeting tool, or an effective way to organize weekly grocery shopping.
+These lists serve, for example, as a reminder, a budgeting tool, or an effective way to organize weekly grocery shopping.
-In addition, several mobile retail studies indicate that potential customers place the highest priority on features that help them to create and to manage personalized shopping lists interactively [NPS03]_ and [SZA16]_.
+In addition, several mobile retail studies indicate that potential customers place the highest priority on features that help them to create and manage personalized shopping lists interactively [NPS03]_ and [SZA16]_.

 Problem statement and proposal